premodelling/infections/README.md

 * built environment, residential housing quality, air quality
 * population density

 It might be quite tricky/difficult to use some variables effectively.
 Some variables might be irrelevant, a modelling & analysis will address this. .

 <br>

 ### Predicting Hospitalisations Trend

+Possible features of interest, sometimes disaggregated by geography:

 * variant features<br>
   [EU Variants of Concern, of Interest, Under Monitoring, De-escalated](https://www.ecdc.europa.eu/en/covid-19/variants-concern)<br>